wegotdocs/open-mcp/servers/vercel/README.md

   "devCommand": z.string().max(256).nullable().describe("The dev command for this project.
 When \`null\` is used this value will be automatically detected").optional(), "environmentVariables": z.array(z.object({ "key": z.string().describe("Name of the ENV variable"), "target": z.enum(["production","preview","development"]).describe("Deployment Target or Targets in which the ENV variable will be used"), "gitBranch": z.string().max(250).describe("If defined, the git branch of the environment variable (must have target=preview)").optional(), "type": z.enum(["system","secret","encrypted","plain","sensitive"]).describe("Type of the ENV variable").optional(), "value": z.string().describe("Value for the ENV variable") })).describe("Collection of ENV Variables the Project will use").optional(), "framework": z.union([z.literal(null), z.literal("blitzjs"), z.literal("nextjs"), z.literal("gatsby"), z.literal("remix"), z.literal("react-router"), z.literal("astro"), z.literal("hexo"), z.literal("eleventy"), z.literal("docusaurus-2"), z.literal("docusaurus"), z.literal("preact"), z.literal("solidstart-1"), z.literal("solidstart"), z.literal("dojo"), z.literal("ember"), z.literal("vue"), z.literal("scully"), z.literal("ionic-angular"), z.literal("angular"), z.literal("polymer"), z.literal("svelte"), z.literal("sveltekit"), z.literal("sveltekit-1"), z.literal("ionic-react"), z.literal("create-react-app"), z.literal("gridsome"), z.literal("umijs"), z.literal("sapper"), z.literal("saber"), z.literal("stencil"), z.literal("nuxtjs"), z.literal("redwoodjs"), z.literal("hugo"), z.literal("jekyll"), z.literal("brunch"), z.literal("middleman"), z.literal("zola"), z.literal("hydrogen"), z.literal("vite"), z.literal("vitepress"), z.literal("vuepress"), z.literal("parcel"), z.literal("fasthtml"), z.literal("sanity-v3"), z.literal("sanity"), z.literal("storybook")]).describe("The framework that is being used for this project.
 When \`null\` is used no framework is selected").optional(),
-  "gitRepository": z.object({ "repo": z.string().describe("The name of the git repository.
-For example: \\\"vercel/next.js\\\""), "type": z.enum(["github","gitlab","bitbucket"]).describe("The Git Provider of the repository") }).describe("The Git Repository that will be connected to the project.
+  "gitRepository": z.record(z.any()).describe("[EXPANDABLE PARAMETER]:\nThe Git Repository that will be connected to the project.
 When this is defined, any pushes to the specified connected Git Repository will be automatically deployed").optional(), "installCommand": z.string().max(256).nullable().describe("The install command for this project.
 When \`null\` is used this value will be automatically detected").optional(), "name": z.string().max(100).describe("The desired name for the project"), "outputDirectory": z.string().max(256).nullable().describe("The output directory of the project.
 When \`null\` is used this value will be automatically detected").optional(),